danidiaz/pianola/README.md

 * [Marathon](http://marathontesting.com/) is a versatile tool that can handle many corner cases when testing Swing GUIs.
 Still, there are annoyances.
 There isn't (to my knowledge) an easy way to identify a component by its text in other manner than by total equality.

 * Marathon annoyance #2: There isn't (to my knowledge) an easy way to handle components which may or may not appear during a test's execution.
 For example, a warning dialog which appears only occasionally.
 There doesn't seem to be a "find component, if it exists" operation.

-* Marathon annoyance #3: There isn't (to my knowledge) a way to make Marathon scripts fail quickly when they can't find a component in the GUI.
-Sometimes they block for a surprisingly long time before failing!